shenwei356/seqkit/doc/docs/usage.md

   seqkit faidx [flags] <fasta-file> [regions...]

 Flags:
   -f, --full-head            print full header line instead of just ID.
-New fasta index file ending with .seqkit.fai will be created -h, --help          help for faidx
+New fasta index file ending with .seqkit.fai will be created
+  -h, --help                 help for faidx
   -i, --ignore-case          ignore case
-  -r, --use-regexp    IDs are regular expression.
+  -l, --region-file string   file containing a list of regions -r, --use-regexp           IDs are regular expression.
 But subseq region is not suppored here.

 ```